 PHOTOGRAPHED BY RYAN JOYCE

-This historic river town is located along the Grand River and just a little over one hour drive from Toronto.
-The Fergus Scottish Festival and Highland Games have been an annual tradition for over 70 years and each year draws over 30,000 people.
+This historic river town is divided in two by the stunning Grand River and is a little over one hour drive from Toronto.
+The Fergus Scottish Festival and Highland Games is the town's largest and most recognized festival.
+It's an annual tradition that draws over 30,000 people each year.

 Fergus and Elora (Ontario's Most Beautiful Village) are the primary communities that make up The Township of Centre Wellington in the heart of Wellington County.